FAQs - Do You Need a License to Do That? - Home Improvement Commission

 Yes, an MHIC license is required to install a central vacuum system in a residence (other than new home construction) because the installation becomes permanently affixed to the house or property.

-DLLR does not regulate chimney sweeps; cleaning chimneys is not considered "home improvement."
+The Maryland Department of Labor does not regulate chimney sweeps; cleaning chimneys is not considered "home improvement."
 However, if additional work is solicited or performed, such as building or reinforcing the chimney, or installing a chimney cap, then a Home Improvement license is required.

 I hired a contractor for demolition and clean-up only.
 Is the contractor required to have an MHIC license?